 In certain circumstances, an apprentice can pass gateway and take their EPA before receiving a calculated functional skills qualification result.
-To find out more see our information note.
+To find out more, see the Institute’s information note.
 It remains the responsibility of the EPAO to confirm that an apprentice has achieved their relevant functional skills qualifications before apprenticeship completion takes place.

 4. Flexibilities available for use with prior approval of EQAP

 Where an assessment method needs face-to-face engagement, you can do this by using video conferencing (including for workplace observations).

 Such a remote assessment can only take place if:

 - the EQAP has agreed on the arrangements in advance

 - the EPAO or an independent assessor have verified the apprentice’s identity